 The trail takes you on a meandering journey through stunning forest, with enticing glimpses of the Upper Yarra Valley.

-See link to Parks Victoria information (above) for full description and detailed map.
+See link to Parks Victoria information (above) or here for Yarra Ranges National Park, includes a link to a detailed map.

 We drove to Dee Road Car Park to start the loop.
 The turn off is in Millgrove.
 Plenty of parking and picnic tables but no toilet.
 The view across the Upper Yarra Valley is superb.